Garver's RBI double in 12th helps Twins beat Angels 5-3

 TRAINER'S ROOM

 Angels: RHP Blake Wood (elbow) will begin a rehab assignment at Class-A Inland Empire on Monday. ...
-RHP Parker Bridwell (elbow inflammation) is set to resume throwing, Angels manager Mike Scioscia said.
+RHP Parker Bridwell (elbow inflammation) is set to resume throwing, Scioscia said.
 Bridwell made one start this season, giving up six runs in 1 2/3 innings against Oakland on April 6.

 UP NEXT